0xMiden/miden-client/docs/typedoc/web-client/classes/Account.md

 changed).
 Other components may be mutated throughout the lifetime of the account.
 However, account state can be changed only by invoking one of account interface methods.

-The recommended way to build an account is through an [`AccountBuilder`], which can be instantiated directly from a 32-byte seed.
-See the type's documentation for details.
+The recommended way to build an account is through an `AccountBuilder`, which can be instantiated directly from a 32-byte seed.

 ## Methods